cklugewicz/andi2-tracker/docs/andi-docs.md

 - `lead_days` (optional) — Days before the event for the heads-up reminder (default 3).
 A day-of reminder always fires too.

+## 🐛 Feedback

+### `/bugreport <title> <description>`

+Report a bug for admin review before it's filed on GitHub

+Submits a bug report for admin review.
+It's posted as an embed in this server's review channel (set up via `/setreviewchannel`) with Approve/Reject buttons — nothing reaches GitHub until an admin approves it.

+**Usage:** `/bugreport title: [short summary] description: [what happened, what you expected, and steps to reproduce]`.
+The more detail in `description`, the faster it can get fixed — include the exact command you ran and any error message you saw.

+Limited to 3 submissions per 10 minutes per person.

+**Parameters:**

+- `title` (required) — Short summary of the bug (e.g. '/sky fails for Tokyo')
+- `description` (required) — What happened, what you expected, and steps to reproduce if you can

+### `/featurerequest <title> <description>`

+Suggest a feature for admin review before it's filed on GitHub

+Submits a feature request for admin review.
+It's posted as an embed in this server's review channel (set up via `/setreviewchannel`) with Approve/Reject buttons — nothing reaches GitHub until an admin approves it.

+**Usage:** `/featurerequest title: [short summary] description:
+[what you'd like to see and why it'd help]`.

+Limited to 3 submissions per 10 minutes per person.

+**Parameters:**

+- `title` (required) — Short summary of the idea (e.g. 'Add autocomplete to /satellite name')
+- `description` (required) — What you'd like to see and why it'd be useful

+### `/setreviewchannel`

+Set this channel to receive bug reports/feature requests for review

+**(Admin — requires Manage Server)** Sets the current channel as this server's review queue: submissions from `/bugreport` and `/featurerequest` will post here with Approve/Reject buttons.

+**Usage:** run this in whichever channel you want reports to land in — typically a private, staff-only channel, since it'll contain unreviewed, unfiltered user submissions.
+Run it again in a different channel to move the review queue there instead.

 ## 🛠️ Utility

 ### `/help [command]`